Your cart looks a little empty!

 The wine’s home is Emilia-Romagna, a beautiful region also famous for Parmigiano-Reggiano cheese, balsamic vinegar, and Prosciutto di Parma.
 The whole region is an indulgent picnic just waiting to happen!

-Types of Lambrusco Wine
+Exploring the Varieties of Lambrusco Red Wine

 There are several varieties of Lambrusco, each with a distinct flavor and style.
 Here are a few notable examples.